MbulaheniBrite/AWS-Restart-Program/Service Notes/AWS EC2 Instance Management - Service Note.md

 ### 🎓 What I Learned

 ### This Was Actually One of My Favorite Labs!
 **Why I Enjoyed It:** This was genuinely one of the labs I enjoyed the most during my training.
-Getting